-- "(2) NATIONAL SECURITY SYSTEMS.-Standards and guidelines for national security systems (as defined under this section) shall be developed, prescribed, enforced, and overseen as otherwise authorized by law and as directed by the President. (b) Mandatory Requirements. - "(1) AUTHORITY TO MAKE MANDATORY.-Except as provided under paragraph (2), the Secretary shall make standards prescribed under subsection (a)(1)compulsory and binding to the extent determined necessary by the Secretary to improve the efficiency - "(2) REQUIRED MANDATORY STANDARDS.-(A) Standards prescribed under subsection (a)(1) shall include information security standards thatof operation or security of Federal information sys-

-- '(i) provide minimum information security requirements as determined under section 20(b) of the National Institute of Standards and Technology Act (15 U.S.C.
-278g-3(b)); and - "(ii) are otherwise necessary to improve the security of Federal information and information systems. - "(B) Information security standards described in - subparagraph (A) shall be compulsory and binding. "(c) AUTHORITY TO DISAPPROVE OR MODIFY.-The President may disapprove or modify the standards and guidelines referred to in subsection (a)(1) if the President determines such action to be in the public interest.
+- "(1) AUTHORITY TO MAKE MANDATORY.-Except as provided under paragraph (2), the Secretary shall make standards prescribed under subsection (a)(1) compulsory and binding to the extent determined necessary by the Secretary to improve the efficiency of operation or security of Federal information systems. - "(2) REQUIRED MANDATORY STANDARDS.-(A) Standards prescribed under subsection (a)(1) shall include information security standards that- - '(i) provide minimum information security requirements as determined under section 20(b) of the National Institute of Standards and Technology Act (15 U.S.C.
+278g-3(b)); and - "(ii) are otherwise necessary to improve the security of Federal information and information systems. - "(B) Information security standards described in subparagraph (A) shall be compulsory and binding. - "(c) AUTHORITY TO DISAPPROVE OR MODIFY.-The President may disapprove or modify the standards and guidelines referred to in subsection (a)(1) if the President determines such action to be in the public interest.
 The President's authority to disapprove or modify such standards and guidelines may not be delegated.
 Notice of such disapproval or modification shall be published promptly in the Federal Register.
-Upon receiving notice of such disapproval or modification, the Secretary of Commerce shall immediately rescind or modify such standards or guidelines as directed by the President. - "(d) EXERCISE OF AUTHORITY.-To ensure fiscal and policy consistency, the Secretary shall exercise the authority conferred by this section subject to direction by the President and in coordination with the Director of the Office of Management and Budget. - "(e) APPLICATION OF MORE STRINGENT STANDARDS.
-The head of an executive agency may employ standards for the cost-effective information security for information systems within or under the supervision of that agency that are more stringent than the standards the Secretary prescribes under this section if the more stringent standards- - "(1) contain at least the applicable standards made compulsory and binding by the Secretary; and - '(2) are otherwise consistent with policies and guidelines issued under section 3543 of title 44. - (f) Decisions on Promulgation of Standards.-The decision by the Secretary regarding the promulgation of any standard under this section shall occur not later than 6 months after the submission of the proposed standard to the Secretary by the National Institute of Standards and Technology, as provided under section 20 of the National Institute of Standards and Technology Act (15 U.S.C.
-278g-3). - '(g) DEFINITIONS.-In this section: - (1) FEDERAL INFORMATION SYSTEM.-The term 'Federal information system' means an information system used or operated by an executive agency, by a contractor of an executive agency, or by another or- - ganization on behalf of an executive agency. "(2) INFORMATION SECURITY.-The term 'information security' has the meaning given that term in section 3542(b)(1) of title 44. - "(3) NATIONAL SECURITY SYSTEM.-The term 'national security system' has the meaning given that term in section 3542(b)(2) of title 44."
+Upon receiving notice of such disapproval or modification, the Secretary of Commerce shall immediately rescind or modify such standards or guidelines as directed by the President. - "(d) Exercise of Authority.-To ensure fiscal and policy consistency, the Secretary shall exercise the authority conferred by this section subject to direction by the President and in coordination with the Director of the Office of Management and Budget. - '(e) APPLICATION OF MORE STRINGENT STANDARDS .-The head of an executive agency may employ standards for the cost-effective information security for information systems within or under the supervision of that agency that are more stringent than the standards the Secretary prescribes under this section if the more stringent standards-

+- "(1) contain at least the applicable standards made compulsory and binding by the Secretary; and - "(2) are otherwise consistent with policies and guidelines issued under section 3543 of title 44. - (f) Decisions on Promulgation of Standards.-The decision by the Secretary regarding the promulgation of any standard under this section shall occur not later than 6 months after the submission of the proposed standard to the Secretary by the National Institute of Standards and Technology, as provided under section 20 of the National Institute of Standards and Technology Act (15 U.S.C.
+278g-3).

+- "(g) DEFINITIONS.-In this section: "(1) FEDERAL INFORMATION SYSTEM.-The term 'Federal information system' means an information system used or operated by an executive agency, by a contractor of an executive agency, or by another organization on behalf of an executive agency - (2) INFORMATION SECURITY.-The term 'information security' has the meaning given that term in section 3542(b)(1) of title 44. - '(3) NATIONAL SECURITY SYSTEM.-The term 'national security system' has the meaning given that - term in section 3542(b)(2) of title 44."
 Pub.
-L. 107-347 substituted "Responsibilities for Fed- - eral information systems standards" for "Responsibilities regarding efficiency, security, and privacy of federal computer systems" in section catchline and amended text generally.
-Prior to amendment, text read as follows: - "(a) DEFINITIONS.-In this section, the terms 'federal computer system' and 'operator of a federal computer system' have the meanings given those terms in section 20(d) of the National Institute of Standards and Technology Act (15 U.S.C.
+L. 107-347 substituted "Responsibilities for Federal information systems standards" for "Responsibilities regarding efficiency, security, and privacy of federal computer systems" in section catchline and amended text generally.
+Prior to amendment, text read as follows: - '(a) DEFINITIONS.-In this section, the terms 'federal computer system' and 'operator of a federal computer system' have the meanings given those terms in section 20(d) of the National Institute of Standards and Technology Act (15 U.S.C.
 278g-3(d)).

-"(b) STANDARDS AND GUIDELINES.-
+(b) STANDARDS AND GUIDELINES.-